If you’ve just finished your basement, you might be wondering what the best way to cool and heat your basement is.

 - Requires regular duct cleaning and unit maintenance

-7. Ductless AC Unit
+7. Install a Ductless AC Unit

 Ductless AC units can include window AC units, in-wall units and mini-split systems.
 The one that works best for your home typically depends on your budget, the size of the space and how frequently you’ll need it.